asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Getting-Started-with-ARI/index.md

----

----

-**WARNING!: This is just a demo**
+!!! warning This is just a demo
     Please use a more secure account user and password for production applications.
 Outside of examples and demos, asterisk/asterisk is a terrible, horrible, no-good choice...

----
+[//]: # (end-warning)

 3. Create a dialplan extension for your Stasis application.
 Here, we're choosing extension `1000` in context `default` - if your SIP phone is configured for a different context, adjust accordingly.